21kerriganlj/21kerriganlj.github.io/content/portfolio/AME_341/index.md

 ---
 title: "AME 341: Mechoptronics Laboratory"
-summary: A collection of the design process for the drive system.
+summary: A collection of reports and projects in an applied physics laboratory for mechanical engineering students
 date: 2024-08-24
 type: project
 math: false